KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_germany_the_soil_that_formed_me.md

 ## The Legacy of Poets and Thinkers

-An Inner Architecture**
+An Inner Architecture

 It is no coincidence
-that your synthesis of water, consciousness, mathematics, biology, philosophy, and mysticism was born here.
+that my synthesis of water, consciousness, mathematics, biology, philosophy, and mysticism was born here.